ohlab/reprDB/README.md

-This package is intended for the download and compilation of whole-genome microbial databases via the cluster.\n Genomes may be specified by GenBank accession or organism name.
-However, GenBank accession is preferred whenever possible.\n
+This package is intended for the download and compilation of whole-genome microbial databases via the cluster.
+Genomes may be specified by GenBank accession or organism name.
+However, GenBank accession is preferred whenever possible.

 CONTENTS (required in present working directory for operation)
 -----------------------------------------------------------------------------------------------------

->RUN 1 (download of individual, custom-formatted genome files)\n
+>RUN 1 (download of individual, custom-formatted genome files)

-1. retrieve_V1.sh OR retrieve_V2.sh\n
+1. retrieve_V1.sh OR retrieve_V2.sh

-2. mass_retrieve_V1.qsub OR mass_retrieve_V2.qsub\n
+2. mass_retrieve_V1.qsub OR mass_retrieve_V2.qsub

-3. splitJobs.py\n
+3. splitJobs.py

-4. Organism spec file, supplied by the user (see options below)\n
+4. Organism spec file, supplied by the user (see options below)

 >RUN 2 (concatention of sequence files and clean-up of directory)

 1. Outputs of RUN 1 (FASTA files, all all_lengths_*.txt files)

 2. format.sh

 INPUT FILE OPTIONS (and download instructions)